swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 #### Broadcast Messages

 The broadcast message endpoints are actually available for direct consumption as well.
 These messages can be used to set up monitoring services, or applications that can receive messages across multiple channels.
-As most implementation do not require such complexity, there is limited SDK support.
+As most implementations do not require such complexity, there is limited SDK support.

 Endpoint: GET /messages/place\_card\_on\_single\_site\_jobs/:job\_id/broadcasts

-In order to receive broadcast messaages, you must first register and set up a dedicated channel.
+In order to receive broadcast messages, you must first register and set up a dedicated channel.

 Endpoint: GET /messages/place\_card\_on\_single\_site\_jobs/:job\_id/broadcasts/registrations

 This endpoint returns an access key that needs to be included with status queries.
-You must include the cardsavr-messaging-access-key header as part of the request, also avaialble as a parameter in the [SDK](https://swch.github.io/).
+You must include the cardsavr-messaging-access-key header as part of the request, also available as a parameter in the [SDK](https://swch.github.io/).

 Request messages adhere to a slightly different format.